Braid group symmetries of Grassmannian cluster algebras: The braid group action

-A basic feature of the cluster structure on $\bbc[\tGr(k,n)]$ is that the (twisted) cyclic shift is a \emph{cluster automorphism} \cite{ADS,ASS} -- i.e. it permutes the frozen variables, cluster variables, and clusters in the respective cluster algebra.
+A consequence of the combinatorial recipes from Section~\ref{secn:Grassmannians} is that both the twisted cyclic shift and the twisted reflection are \emph{cluster automorphisms} of the cluster structure on $\bbc[\tGr(k,n)]$ \cite{ADS,ASS} -- i.e. both of these maps permute the frozen variables, the cluster variables, and the clusters, respectively, in $\bbc[\tGr(k,n)]$.
+Furthermore, $\rho^*$ is orientation-preserving whereas $\theta^*$ is orientation-reversing.